-1.1.2.8 Please see attached relevant supporting documents with the appropriate invoices, bills, etc. in line with the P.9(2) of the PFM Law (tax clearance, business registration and supporting documents attached - Annexure 1).
-Management has revised its Administrative Manual that makes provision for bereavements, graduations and gifts for special occasions.
+- 1.1.2.7 Please see attached relevant supporting documents with the appropriate invoices, bills, etc. in line with the P.9(2) of the PFM Law.
+Relating to the query comment: No evidence of threshold policy for reimbursement, the payments were for emergency vehicle repairs due to break downs (please see supporting documents attached for Annexure 1).
+Management has revised its Administrative Manual that makes provision for bereavements, graduations and gifts for special occasions. - 1.1.2.8 Note: The payment for front brake pad and workmanship for the Executive Director's vehicle was made directly to the vendor (Auto Spare Garage) that performed the service.
+As such, it does not require reimbursement as stated in Annexure 1.

 - 1.1.2.9 We reviewed the documents subsequently submitted by Management after our audit execution.
-Therefore, we have adjusted the transactions without supporting documents to USD5,881.80 (USD6,301.80-USD420.00) and LRD118,912.00 (LRD848,401.00-LRD729,489.00) to be accounted for by Management. - 1.1.2.10 Also, Management's provision of documents after our review, does not guarantee Management effective control of expenditure liquidation and document management. - 1.1.2.11 Going forward, Management should ensure that requested documents for audit purpose are submitted in a timely manner.
+Therefore, we have adjusted the transactions without supporting documents to USD1,255.00 (USD3,178.90-USD1,923.90) and LRD71,950.00 (LRD527,250.00-LRD455,300.00) to be accounted for by Management. - 1.1.2.10 Also, Management's provision of documents after our review, does not guarantee Management effective control of expenditure liquidation and document management. - 1.1.2.11 Going forward, Management should ensure that requested documents for audit purpose are submitted in a timely manner.
 Therefore, we maintain our recommendations.
-We will follow-up on the implementation of our recommendations during subsequent audit.